 If you want to switch off WhatsApp auto-download on Android, you should follow the steps which would be mentioned in the section below:

-- First of all, you should open WhatsApp and the dot menu.
-To do this, you should click on the WhatsApp icon in the menu, and then the three dots will be displayed in the upper right corner of the WhatsApp home window.
+- Click on the three dots in the upper right corner of the WhatsApp home window.

 - Next, you should click on Data and storage usage.
-After you have done that, there will be three options for disabling auto data download displayed.
+After you have done that, three options will be displayed for disabling auto data download.

 - Then, you should click on the menu.
 You should click on the following menus one by one.